DjampaKozlowski/FindingOverCovRegions/README.md

 ## Installation
 FindOverCovRegions.py was developed using python=3.9.9.
 It requieres the following packages :
-- MENDATORY : pandas (dev with version 1.4.2)
+- MANDATORY : pandas (dev with version 1.4.2)
 - OPTIONAL : jupyter notebook (dev with version)

 To install FindOverCovRegions, it is advised to create a dedicated virtual environment (here named focr_env) where to install the program.